 - Name, address, and telephone number of academic school (elementary, middle school, or high school) the applicant plans to attend in the United States

-- Upon receipt of the items listed above, the Precollege Division will send a letter of acceptance or rejection to the applicant.
+- Upon receipt of the items listed above, the Precollege Division will send notification of acceptance or rejection to the applicant.

 Foreign applicants are required to submit an I-20 Form to the United States consulate in their country in order to receive a student visa.
 Only full-time schools (those that meet Monday through Friday) can issue the I-20 Form.
 The Manhattan School of Music Precollege Division offers music subjects exclusively and meets on Saturdays only.
 Therefore, it cannot issue the I-20 Form.